dotnet/docs-maui/docs/user-interface/graphics/windingmodes.md

 canvas.DrawPath(path);
 ```

 In this example, the path is drawn twice.
 The `FillPath` method is used to fill the path with blue, while the `DrawPath` method outlines the path with a red stroke.
-The `FillPath` overload used omits the `WindingMode` argument, and instead specifies that the `NonZero` winding mode is used.
+The `FillPath` overload used omits the `WindingMode` argument, and instead automatically uses the `NonZero` winding mode.
 This results in all the enclosed areas of the path being filled:

 :::image type="content" source="windingmodes-images/nonzero.png" alt-text="Screenshot of a five-pointed star, using the non-zero winding mode.":::

 > [!NOTE]
 > For many paths, the `NonZero` winding mode often fills all the enclosed areas of a path.

-The `PathF` class also defines methods such as `AppendRectangle`, and `AppendCircle` that draw entire contours.

 ## EvenOdd